nevmerzhitsky/headless-metatrader4/README.md

 You can use `-d` parameter instead of `-it` to move the process to background.

-Base image is Ubuntu, therefore if you want to debug the container then add `--entry-point bash` parameter to the `docker run` command.
+A base image is Ubuntu, therefore if you want to debug the container then add `--entry-point bash` parameter to the `docker run` command.

 ## Extend image

 You can make your own `Dockerfile` inherited from this image and copy a particular distribution of MetaTrader 4 Terminal to image on build phase.
-For this task env variables `$USER` and `$MT4DIR` are acceptable.
+For this task, env variables `$USER` and `$MT4DIR` are acceptable.

 ## Troubleshooting